zzhKev1n/Flare-Detection-Machine-Learning/package-set-up-guide.md

-This file aims to introduce the set up of the libraries/packages before running the scripts.
+This file aims to introduce the set-up of the libraries/packages before running the scripts.

 This project can be run with python 3 under Ubuntu 16.04.

-First of all make sure the PIP tool has been installed.
+First of all, make sure the PIP tool has been installed.
     The PIP tool can be downloaded and installed using terminal with the command: sudo apt install python3-pip